soly33tworks/ME-PHYS_Undergraduate_Courses/ME490-Undergraduate_Research_ME/Line Detection/readme.md

 # NEMS Project

-**Note :** Many of these examples were question specific; however, I modified them for general use.
+**Note 1:** Run "Manual_Processor" to start the program and enter your video directory and parameters into the code.

-Usage of VS code is highly recommended for convenience Run "Manual_Processor" to start the program
+**Note 2:** Usage of VS code is highly recommended for convenience.

+**Note 3:** The code for the interface does not have the most up to date "image processor", so I didn't include the GUI codes.

 ## Problem Definition